NinetiesPaul/it-sec/README.md

 # IT Sec
-IT Sec a simple web application for managing security detail asssets
+IT Sec is a simple web application for managing security detail asssets.

-Project running on PHP's Laravel, MySQL and Apache
+Project running on Docker, PHP's Laravel, MySQL and Apache.

 ### Configuring the project:
 - Have Docker installed
 - Run ```docker-compose build```